 At Empowerly many juniors and seniors in high school ask us how long they should be spending on writing admissions essays, filling out the Common Application, and interviewing for college.
 We have a unique view on this that probably differs from many in the college admissions world, because we have seen how it can reap rewards for students.
 We believe students and parents should spend as much time as they need (usually much more than they anticipate) on the college admissions process.
-Below we will outline why it works.
+Below we will outline how much time on college applications we recommend, and why it works.

 How The College Admissions Process Works